fileames/Conditional-Multitask-SP/README.md

 ### Training Taskonomy

-To train the model with the taskonomy dataset, get access to data.
+To train the model with the [Taskonomy](http://taskonomy.stanford.edu/) dataset, get access to data.

 - `configs/taskonomy.json` file contains the configuration for the above *Conditioned Multitask2* model.
 It can be changed for different configuration settings.
 The batch size is selected for 4 Nvidia A100 GPUs.
 From experience, we observed 16*number of GPUs works in this setting.